xullnn/ls_pull_over_push/120/answers.md

 - calling `count_things` without passing in argument will not raise exception since we specified default value for the argument while defining this method
 - `'false' || num / 0 > 1` will not raise exception, because the short circuiting mechanism of Ruby
-  - while using `||`, once a truthy value appears, the whole expression is surely to be truthy so the rest of the expression will be omitted
+  - when using `||`, once one truthy value appears, the whole expression will be evaluated as `true` so the rest of the expression will be skipped
-  - in this case `'false'` will first evaluated to true, so ruby never run `num / 0 > 1`
+  - in this case `'false'` will first evaluated to `true`, so Ruby never run `num / 0 > 1`
 - no exceptions so program goes into the `if` branch in `count_things` method
 - so the outputted message is `"Cloudy day!"`